Big Ass Extreme Bash: Night one

 The opening bout of night one was a tag team match in which Chris Michaels and Kendo Nagasaki defeated Damien Stone and Joel Hartgood, with Michaels pinning Stone.
 After the match, the Sandman came to the ring and caned all the competitors.

 Following the opening match, Shane Douglas gave an interview, but was taunted by Brian Pillman who was sitting in the audience, resulting in a brawl.
 ECW commissioner Tod Gordon then had a confrontation with Bill Alfonso which resulted in Alfonso and Taz attacking Gordon until Bam Bam Bigelow appeared to save him.

 The second bout was a singles match between J.T.
 Smith and Hack Meyers, with Smith winning by pinfall.

 The third bout was a singles match between Cactus Jack and Chris Jericho.
 Jericho scored an upset victory by pinning Cactus Jack with a bridging German suplex.
 Following the match, Cactus Jack – who was leaving ECW the following night to join the World Wrestling Federation – attempted to give a farewell speech, but was met with chants of "you sold out".

 The four match was a singles match between Taz and Mikey Whipwreck, with Taz winning by submission after applying the Tazmission.
 After the match, Taz refused to relinquish the hold until Bam Bam Bigelow entered the ring; Taz then gave Bigelow a chop block and applied the Tazmission to him.

 The fifth bout was a tag team match for the ECW World Tag Team Championship between the Eliminators and the Pitbulls, with the Eliminators winning by pinfall, with Saturn pinning one of the Pitbulls after hitting him with a chain.
 This marked the end of their feud.

 The sixth bout was a two-out-of-three falls match between Juventud Guerrera and Rey Misterio Jr. Misterio won the first fall by pinfall using an ocean cyclone suplex, but Guerrera went on to win the next two straight falls by pinfall, winning the second fall following a dragon suplex and the final fall following a super brainbuster.

 The seventh bout was a singles match in which Big Titan defeated Judge Dredd by pinfall following a piledriver.

 The eighth bout saw ECW World Television Champion 2 Cold Scorpio defend his title against Sabu in a rematch from CyberSlam the prior month.
 The match ended in a time limit draw after 20 minutes.

-The penultimate match was a tag team match between the Dudley Brothers and the Headhunters, with Buh Buh Ray Dudley pinning Headhunter B using an small package.
+The penultimate match was a tag team match between the Dudley Brothers and the Headhunters, with Buh Buh Ray Dudley pinning Headhunter B using a small package.
 Following the match, the Headhunters' manager Damien Kane issued an open challenge which drew out Mustafa and his tag team partner, the returning New Jack, to brawl with the Headhunters.

 In the main event of night one, ECW World Heavyweight Champion Raven defended his title against the Sandman.
 Raven won the match after giving the Sandman an Evenflow DDT on a guardrail that The Sandman had brought into the ring.
 Following the main event, Shane Douglas, the Sandman, and Tommy Dreamer formed a temporary alliance against Raven.